 On December 12, 2017, the Company filed a Request for Arbitration between the Company and UI under the Arbitration Rules of the London Court of International Arbitration in conjunction with the default of UI's obligations under the GSJV and Extension agreements.
 The three person arbitration panel was appointed on February 28, 2018, and formal submissions have been made by each party.
-As of the date hereof, arbitration proceedings are continuing with hearings scheduled for Q4 2019.
+As of the date hereof, arbitration proceedings are continuing with hearings scheduled for the fourth quarter of 2019.